Scott-MacD/space-game/notes/update-log.md

 Added some "life" to the game!
 - Added some simple game logic so that one ship will accelerate towards the center of the screen, another will accelerate towards your cursor position, a third will accelerate towards the middle of the first two ships, and the fourth will accelerate half way between your cursor and the center of the screen.
+- Currently no friction so things will continue to move almost indefinately (An object in motion likes to stay in motion)

 - Added cursor co-ordinates (you'll notice the coordinates lag behind the actual cursor slightly, this is due to the cursor being drawn as fast as the refresh rate of your monitor and graphics card, where-as what I render to the screen (such as those coordinates) is limitted to 60 fps usually, or whatever the browser throttles the FPS to.)
 I believe it is technically a frame behind by the time I draw it as well.
 I don't think I can do much about this (if I continue to build this in javascript in the browser)